kchaturvedi/meteor-notes-app/readme.md

 It's 2018... no more clicking an image of a floppy disk (what are *those*?)

 #### Public Note Sharing (read-only for now)
 With the flick of the Sharing Switch, you can get a public link directly to your note.

+Click on the link to copy it to the clipboard.
 Share this link with anyone and they will see a read-only version of your note.

 #### Live Updating
-Share your note with someone and then edit your note.
-Any and every person viewing your note will see the changes updated live!
+When you have shared your note, any and every person viewing your note will see the changes updated live!

 ---